jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 The species should be assigned to one of these possible values using the description of plant growth type provided by the author and by reference to other sources (e.g. other publications).

-Note about the Annual category: Typically plant ecologists also refer to pseudoannual species as being "biennials".
-The main difference between the annuals and biennials is that annual species complete their lifecycle (are born, grow, reproduce and die) within a single year, whereas biennials have the WHAT HAPPENED HERE???
+Note about the Annual category: Typically plant ecologists also refer to pseudo-annual species as being "biennials".
+The main difference between the annuals and biennials is that annual species complete their life cycle (are born, grow, reproduce and die) within a single year, whereas biennials have the WHAT HAPPENED HERE???

 ************************************************